FedFDP: Fairness-Aware Federated Learning with Differential Privacy: Problem Formulation

-Differential privacy is a formal mathematical model that quantifies privacy leakage in data analysis algorithms.
+DP is a formal mathematical model that quantifies privacy leakage in data analysis algorithms.
 It stipulates that alterations to a single record within the training data should not induce significant statistical variations in the algorithm's results.